vercel/next.js/errors/failed-loading-swc.md

 #### Possible Ways to Fix It

-If you are working from an M1 mac and running a node version above 14.x (such as 16), trying to install dependencies may result in an `SWC` error.
-Try removing your `node_modules` and downgrading your node version to 14.x, then installing dependencies again.
+When on an M1 Mac and switching from a Node.js version without M1 support e.g. v14 to a version with e.g. v16, you may need a different swc dependency which can require re-installing `node_modules` (`npm i --force` or `yarn install --force`).

 Alternatively, you might need to allow optional packages to be installed by your package manager (remove `--no-optional` flag) for the package to download correctly.